Improving Diversity of Commonsense Generation by Large Language Models via In-Context Learning

 Our approach is primarily geared towards optimizing the trade-off between diversity and quality in text generation.
 Consequently, we maintained consistent default instructions across all experiments, adopting the standard commonsense generation prompts used in~\citet{li:2023:deliberate} as our default instructions.

+We note that decoding strategies can influence the diversity of generated outputs.
+In our work, we fix the decoding strategy (top-p, temperature) to maintain consistency across our experiments.
+We also evaluate our proposed method under various temperature sampling settings, as shown in \autoref{sec:temperature}.
+Studying the effect of other decoding strategies on the system could be considered as a future direction.

-We conducted our experiments using both a closed model (i.e. \texttt{GPT3.5-turbo}) as well as an open-source one (i.e. \texttt{Vicuna-13b-v1.5}) to promote the reproducibility of our results, which are reported using multiple public available benchmarks.
+We conducted our experiments using both a closed model (i.e. \texttt{GPT3.5-turbo-0613}) as well as an open-source one (i.e. \texttt{Vicuna-13b-v1.5}) to promote the reproducibility of our results, which are reported using multiple publicly available benchmarks.
 However, there exist many other \ac{LLM}s with varying numbers of parameters and trained on different corpora.
-Therefore, we consider it is important to evaluate our proposed method on a broad range of \ac{LLM}s to verify the generalisability of our proposed method.
-However, conducting such a broad analysis can be computationally costly and expensive.
-For example, although GPT-4 is known to have superior text generation capabilities, it incurs substantially greater costs (being 30 times more expensive than \texttt{GPT3.5-turbo} at the current pricing).
+Therefore, we consider that it is important to evaluate our proposed method on a broad range of \ac{LLM}s to verify the generalisability of our proposed method.
+However, conducting such a broad analysis can be computationally intensive and costly.
+For example, although GPT-4 is known to have superior text generation capabilities, it incurs substantially higher costs (being 30 times more expensive than \texttt{GPT3.5-turbo} at the current pricing).
 Nevertheless, \ac{Prop} is adaptable and could be extended to other \ac{LLM}s.